kumarpit/ubc-courses/README.md

 # seats available
-Python script that scrapes university website for remaining seats of searched courses.
+Script that scrapes university website for remaining seats of searched courses.